Writer, Health Activist, Entrepreneur

 all the same topics

-that I write about,
+that I write about

-but with a lot more preparation
+but with a lot of

-and practice, very cold hands,
+preparation and practice,

-and a big nervous knot
+and a big knot

 in my stomach.